Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: Field Experiments

 \subsubsection{Arbitrary Mobility}

 Second, we consider the {cases} of arbitrary mobility. we illustrate a graphical example of the estimated trajectories in Figure \ref{Fig:ArbitraryPath} and \emph{cumulative distributional functions} (CDFs) of the resultant positioning errors in Figure \ref{Fig:ArbitraryCDF}, showing similar tendencies to the linear mobility counterpart.
-Besides, it is shown that the algorithm for arbitrary mobility provides a more accurate positioning result than that for linear mobility such that the resultant positioning errors of $90\%$ are approximately located within $0.5$ (m) and $2.5$ (m), and the average errors are $0.369$ (m) and $1.705$ (m) for Sites $A$ and $B$, respectively.
-Compared {with} {the linear mobility cases, the arbitrary mobility cases provide} one more dimension of geometric information.
-It is fully utilized by the proposed algorithm including RTT bias compensation and TA, leading to significant performance enhancement.
+Besides, it is shown that the algorithm for arbitrary mobility provides a more accurate positioning result than that for linear mobility such that {the resultant positioning errors of $90\%$ are approximately located within $0.5$ (m), $2.5$ (m), and $1.5$ (m), and the average errors are $0.369$ (m), $1.705$ (m), and $0.978$ (m) for Sites $A$, $B$, and $C$, respectively.}

+{It is noteworthy that the algorithm proposed for arbitrary mobility provides a more accurate positioning result than the linear mobility counterpart (see Table \ref{Tab:TestResult}).
+As recalled in Remark 6, arbitrary mobility embeds 2D location information, while linear mobility embeds 1D information.
+The difference results in a significant accuracy difference between the two.}